Glow-Lang/glow/compiler/compiler-passes.md

 such as lambda-lifting and/or closure conversion: recording a lambda-lifted function plus a partial list of parameters, for which it is imperative to preserve the order at least to separate the early and late bound variables.

+## Participant change analysis

+From Glow-participantify form,

+to Transaction-graph, with session types for each node in the graph.

+Safe-points (annotated by the state saved at those points) and transitions between safe-points (annotated by data `publish!`ed between those points) are the objects and morphisms (nodes and arrows) of a category that embodies the game-theoretic and game-semantic properties of the interaction.
+The types of points times states and arrows times messages constitute the *session types* of these safe-points.

+In this pass, we build a flow graph between safe-points recording:
+ - the type of the message posted from each safe point to the possible next ones (which is isomorphic to the "session type" of the program) (in the implementation, we could dynamically allow either being the correct blockchain sender OR having an in-message signature to count as validating the sender of a message).
+ - additional predicate within this type based on computational axioms
+ - which variables are defined and live in the continuation
+ - which variables will be ignored in the next happy-path continuations so they can be merklized together (only 1 is not enough: you would need to reveal them to pass them to the next?)

 ## Data-encoding / Representation-selection